 Pay attention to the older people in your family, and among your friends and neighbors.
 If you see any of the conditions listed above, they may already be living with malnutrition.
 Seniors who are in poor health, socially isolated, frequently hospitalized, have chronic diseases, mental health problems, depression or dementia are also more likely to have food insecurity.

 If you can, check their refrigerator and food pantry for an adequate amount and variety of high quality, nutritious food.
 If the cupboard is bare, ask if they are signed up for SNAP and if their SNAP-purchased food lasts a full month.
-(Visit this website and scroll down to the fourth service listed to get details about SNAP)
+(Visit this website to get details about SNAP)

 The local senior activity center might be an option for a well-balanced, noon meal with other seniors.
 Many offer transportation to and from the center.
 Contact your local Area Agency on Aging for details and locations.